 Al Ain city has got his present look around 1970.
 Before that, Al Ain was nothing more than few small villages around water springs.
 Its development started because of Sheikh Zayed, the first president of UAE.
 He was born in Al Ain and wanted some development for his birth place.
 Sheikh Zayed had built four lane roads, roundabouts, parks, shopping malls.
 Luckily, not all was transformed and we can still see two beautiful oases here.
 One of them is Al Qattara.

-A walk or drive through Al Qattara oasis shows that oases are still very important for locals.
+One of the things to do in Al Ain is doing a walk or drive through Al Qattara oasis, which shows that oases are still very important for locals.
 If there was not for the oases, people would not be able to grow fruit and vegetables here.
 Al Ain was once the biggest producer of date fruits in the country and there are still countless date palms here now.

 Coordinates: 24.15484 / 055.44557